opendocsg/slw-judgments-backfill/2010_SGHC_259/report.md

 **_Charges taken into consideration_**

 34     Furthermore, three charges (“TIC charges”) were to be taken into account for sentencing.
-Such TIC charges would generally result in an _enhanced_ sentence particularly where the TIC offences and the offences proceeded with are similar in nature as they would show that the offender was recalcitrant ( _eg_ if both sets of offences consist of sexual offences against the same victim): _PP v UI_ and _Public Prosecutor v Mok Ping Wuen Maurice_ [1998] 3 SLR(R) 439 at [19].
+Such TIC charges would generally result in an _enhanced_ sentence particularly where the TIC offences and the offences proceeded with are similar in nature as they would show that the offender was recalcitrant ( _eg_ if both sets of offences consist of sexual offences against the same victim): _PP v UI_ and _Public Prosecutor v Mok Ping Wuen Maurice_ <span class="citation">[1998] 3 SLR(R) 439</span> at [19].

 35     Three of the TIC charges were for similar offences committed against V2 over the span of one week.
 For the second charge, on the same day that the Respondent had caressed V2’s left breast, the Respondent had pinched V2’s buttocks several times.
 The following day, the Respondent had brushed his hand across V2’s cleavage, which formed the subject of the fourth charge.
 Six days later, the Respondent pinched V’s buttocks again, which resulted in the fifth charge.